With the growing popularity of wireless headsets and portable devices, Bluetooth is more common than ever.

 Device Compatibility

 However, you will also need Bluetooth 5 gears.
-They are not yet widespread, but many manufacturers are working on releasing Bluetooth 5 compatible devices.
+They are not yet widespread, but many manufacturers are working on releasing Bluetooth 5-compatible devices.

-Even after you get a new router that supports speedier Wi-Fi, you need to update all your other devices as well.
-However, your old Wi-Fi enabled devices can still connect to the new router, only at a slower speed than the router supports.
+However, your old Wi-Fi-enabled devices can still connect to the new router at a slower speed than the router supports.

-If you can pick up an Android phone with Bluetooth 5 and Bluetooth 5 headphones, you will probably have a much better wireless audio experience than with the previous Bluetooth standard.
+If you can pick up an Android phone with Bluetooth 5 and Bluetooth 5 headphones, you will probably have a much better wireless audio experience than the previous Bluetooth standard.

-iPhone users can enjoy a good experience with Apple AirPods or Beats earphones thanks to the W1 chip, but now it is easier to get solid Bluetooth sound on Android too.
-Bluetooth 5 should even improve the iPhone’s wireless headphones if you decide to use a third-party Bluetooth 5 headset instead of an Apple headset with a W1 chip.
+Bluetooth 5 should improve the iPhone’s wireless headphones if you use a third-party Bluetooth 5 headset instead of an Apple headset with a W1 chip.

 Conclusion

-Bluetooth is everywhere and is becoming more and more common.
 What started as a way to connect headphones has evolved into a robust wireless protocol that connects everything from headphones to heart monitors, wearable devices, and weather stations.

-The latest version of Bluetooth, Bluetooth 5, brings significant improvements, especially in low power modes.
-The goal is to get the technology ready for the next stream of Internet of Things (IoT) devices, and if you already have an iPhone 8 or X, it’s on your phone.
+The goal is to get the technology ready for the next stream of Internet of Things (IoT) devices, and if you already have an iphone 8 or X, it’s on your phone.